Yinchuan Ningxia, China Travel Guide

 Experience local vintages and understand the developing wine industry.

-Late summer or early autumn offers grape harvest views and ideal weather for tours.
+Late the summer season or early autumn offers grape harvest views and ideal weather for tours.

 The fermented grape juice region has picturesque vineyard landscapes against the Helan Mountains.

-Lamb, wheat-based foods, and halal practices form the foundation of Yinchuan's distinct culinary identity.
+Lamb, wheat-based foods, and halal practices form the basis of Yinchuan's distinct culinary identity.

 Ningxia's goji berries are a ingredient, found in dishes, teas, and local wines, reflecting regional produce.